Blue Condominium: Site and context

 The Blue Condominium is located in the future Essex Crossing development, with Delancey Street and the Williamsburg Bridge to the south, public housing and the East River to the east, low-rise apartments and Houston Street to the north, and the Essex Street Market and Sara D. Roosevelt Park to the west.

 The tower is positioned within the primarily residential neighborhood of the Lower East Side where several urban planning projects have been built.
 Notable interventions include the Williamsburg Bridge that opened in 1903 and the Essex Street Market that opened in 1940.
 The Lower Manhattan Expressway, planned by Robert Moses but never constructed, would have been a monumental public intervention, including the probable destruction of the Blue Tower site along with thousands of other properties lining Delancey Street.
 Since the Blue Condo was built, there are now other tall, modern buildings including Essex Crossing and 100 Norfolk St.

 Beginning over a decade ago, Manhattan experienced a boom in development and construction, including the Lower East Side with the construction of high-rise luxury residential towers.
-The Hotel on Rivington, completed in 2005, was the first high-rise building in the Lower East Side.
+The Hotel on Rivington, completed in 2005, was the first high-rise building on the Lower East Side.
 Just north of the Blue Tower site is the nArchitects Switch Building, also a luxury residential building.
 In 1996, the site was a parking lot, along with several other lots across the street.
 These have all been replaced by infill construction consisting exclusively of luxury condominiums.

 Since the Zoning Resolution of 1961, the site has been zoned as R7-A (residential) with adjacent lots zoned as C6 and C4, both commercial areas.
 The area is included in the map amendment of 2002, and adjacent to a Business Improvement District (BID).
 The area is not a part of a designated historic district, nor are any surrounding buildings landmarked.
 As of 2012, the site is located within a FRESH program district, along with all of the Lower East Side.
 Food Retail Expansion to Support Health program (FRESH) is a New York City program providing zoning and financial incentives to establish grocery stores in underserved areas, thereby providing residents with the means to obtain a full selection of food products.